epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 3. **Determinants of a Movie's Financial Success**: How do factors like budget, runtime, and movie ratings impact the movie's revenue or profitability?
 4. **Influence of the Global Financial Crisis on the Movie Industry**: Did the Global Financial Crisis in 2007-2008, influenced movie budgets and revenues?
 5. **Correlation Between Money Related Movies and the Global Financial Crisis**: How has the frequency of money-related movies evolved over time?
 Are they more frequent before or after the Global Financial Crisis?
-6. **Predictive Analysis of Movie Revenue**: Can a regression model effectively predict a movie's revenue?

 ## Inflation and Trends in the Movie Industry
 As we journey through the glitz and glamour of the movie industry, let's take a moment to adjust our lenses for inflation.
 It's like time-traveling with numbers!
 Did you know that without this adjustment, comparing the box office success of "Gone with the Wind" to "Avengers: Endgame" is like comparing apples to space shuttles?
 Let's dive into the real score of movie revenues when we level the playing field with inflation.